flowcore-io/luttaka-open/README.md

 5. Copy the file `.env.example` as `.env` and fill in the missing information
 6. `yarn dev`
 7. `yarn local:stream`
+8. Run `yarn stripe:listen` in your terminal to listen webhooks events

 # Run in a container

 1. Run `yarn build-image` to build the docker image from the Dockerfile
 2. Copy the file `.env.example` as `.container.env` and adjust the values to match the container environment
 3. Run `yarn docker:app` to start the postgres and the app containers
-4. You can access the app by browsing to http://localhost:3000
+4. You can access the app by browsing to [http://localhost:3000]([https://](http://localhost:3000))

 # License